• Skip to primary navigation

 Summarising

 IELTS writing task 1 is essentially a summarising task.
 Your overview paragraph should contain two or three sentences summarising the main features of the graph.
-In order to help you do this, here are some short phrases.
+To help you do this, here are some short phrases.

 • To summarise, the most marked change is….